 Research assistant Ann-Britt Marcher

 Transcriptional networks in the regualtion of differentiation and metabolism

 The research in the Mandrup Group focuses on understanding transcriptional networks regulating metabolism and stem cell development of mammalian cells.
-We are specifically interested in the molecular cross-talk between transcriptional regulation and metabolism in fat cells and the insulin-produing beta-cells in the pancreas, and in the transcriptional network regulating fat cell development.
+We are specifically interested in the molecular cross-talk between transcriptional regulation and metabolism in fat cells and the insulin-producing beta-cells in the pancreas, and in the transcriptional network regulating fat cell development.
 Fat cells and beta-cells play a central role in the etiology of insulin resistance and type II diabetes, and maintenance of proper carbohydrate/lipid homeostasis in these cells are of outmost importance for whole body physiology.
-The mechanisms of action and the gene regulatory programs initiated by members of the peroxisome proliferator activated receptor (PPAR) family and their associated co-factors are of particular interest.
-In addition, the Mandrup laboratory has a long-standing interest in the acyl-CoA binding protein (ACBP).
+The Mandrup Group investigates these regulatory mechanisms in cell culture and murine model systems as well as in human biopsies.
+They use a combination of detailed molecular studies and genome-wide next generation sequencing-based approaches.

 Current research projects

-For more information on current research projects in the Mandrup group pelase visit the Mandrup group website.
+For more information on current research projects in the Mandrup group please visit the Mandrup group website.